 - Must have held your license for at least 1 year.

-- An international drivers license is required for non EU licenses.
-(Currently Brits do not need one, but check!)
+- An international drivers license is required for non EU licenses and those not mentioned above.

 - You'll need to show a passport